usfomicshub/usfomicshub.github.io/Codeathon/Codeathon2021/index.md

 <h2 style="background-color:#FFFF63"> DEADLINE TO REGISTER IS FRIDAY, FEB 5TH</h2>

 ### January 19
-If you missed it, you can watch a recording of the USF Intro to Codeathons Genomics Forum [here](https://web.microsoftstream.com/video/3b8fb3f6-a89b-4f10-b2e1-3bc338acc076).
+If you missed the USF Intro to Codeathons Genomics Forum, you can catch up [here](https://web.microsoftstream.com/video/3b8fb3f6-a89b-4f10-b2e1-3bc338acc076).

 ## Main Objectives: